March 1, 2016

 2. Nutrition-Specific Measures

 In addition to helping to prevent or manage chronic conditions, adequate and proper nutrition ensures that older adults maintain an appropriate weight.
-Between 2007 and 2010, more than one-third (35 percent) of older adults had obesity,19, and although the Institute of Medicine (IOM) has cited obesity as the most common nutritional disorder in older persons, undernutrition continues to be a pervasive problem among older adults as well.20 Undernutrition is a particularly costly problem for older adults in community settings, with a close connection between inadequate income and food insecurity.21 The consequences of undernutrition include increased risk of falls and subsequent injuries, which can not only impair an individual's ability to live independently but also translate into over $19 billion in health care costs for nonfatal falls nationwide.22 Given the important connection of nutrition with chronic diseases, we encourage the development of nutrition-specific measures, which follow the patient across the continuum of care and across health care settings.
+Between 2007 and 2010, more than one-third (35%) of older adults had obesity,19, and although the Institute of Medicine (IOM) has cited obesity as the most common nutritional disorder in older persons, undernutrition continues to be a pervasive problem among older adults as well.20 Undernutrition is a particularly costly problem for older adults in community settings, with a close connection between inadequate income and food insecurity.21 The consequences of undernutrition include increased risk of falls and subsequent injuries, which can not only impair an individual's ability to live independently but also translate into over $19 billion in health care costs for nonfatal falls nationwide.22 Given the important connection of nutrition with chronic diseases, we encourage the development of nutrition-specific measures, which follow the patient across the continuum of care and across health care settings.
 Aligning these measures with, for example, requirements from The Joint Commission (1) to screen all patients for nutrition risk and (2) to refer those at-risk to an RDN meet CMS's General Principles specified in the Draft MDP.

 Malnutrition is a leading cause of morbidity and mortality, especially among the elderly.

-Evidence suggests that 20 percent to 50 percent of patients are at risk for or are malnourished at the time of hospital admission,23 resulting in a significant impact on patient outcomes, resource use, and costs.
+Evidence suggests that 20 to 50% of patients are at risk for or are malnourished at the time of hospital admission,23 resulting in a significant impact on patient outcomes, resource use, and costs.
 Furthermore, malnutrition may be exacerbated during hospital stays due to a variety of factors, including age, surgical procedures, and comorbidities.
 Malnutrition is most simply defined as any nutrition imbalance that affects both overweight and underweight patients alike and is generally described as either "undernutrition" or "overnutrition."24,25

 A consensus statement by the Academy for Nutrition and Dietetics and the American Society for Parenteral and Enteral Nutrition (ASPEN) further defines malnutrition as a presence of two or more of the following characteristics: insufficient energy intake, weight loss, loss of muscle mass, loss of subcutaneous fat, localized or generalized fluid accumulation, or decreased functional status.26 While clinical guidelines recommend screening, assessment and diagnosis, nutritional intervention, education/counseling, discharge planning and use of care plans for patients who are malnourished or at high risk of being malnourished, evidence suggests a gap remains in the delivery of care.27,28,29,30

-Patients who are malnourished while in the hospital have an increased risk of complications, readmissions, and length of stay, which is associated with up to a 300 percent increase in costs.31 Furthermore, research suggests initiatives that target improving quality of care related to malnutrition in the hospital setting can reduce the burden of malnutrition in the hospital and improve patient outcomes.32,33
+Patients who are malnourished while in the hospital have an increased risk of complications, readmissions, and length of stay, which is associated with up to a 300% increase in costs.31 Furthermore, research suggests initiatives that target improving quality of care related to malnutrition in the hospital setting can reduce the burden of malnutrition in the hospital and improve patient outcomes.32,33

 When malnutrition is effectively measured, it can be effectively treated; further, it is important to know where the system is failing patients in this regard.
 The Academy, in-conjunction with Avalere Health and Abbott, has been supporting efforts enhancing quality care delivered to malnourished patients.
 These efforts led to multi-stakeholder dialogues during which participants discussed how to design and implement specific activities to support improved malnutrition care in acute care settings.
 Reference below links to review dialogue proceedings.